 The bill H. 3589 proposes to amend the South Carolina Code of Laws to establish the instant runoff voting method for certain local elections.
-It introduces a new section, 7-13-200, which defines instant runoff voting as a system where voters rank candidates by preference, and votes are counted in rounds.
-This method can be used for primary or general elections for local offices, allowing for the elimination of separate primary or runoff elections.
+It introduces a new section, 7-13-200, which defines instant runoff voting as a method where voters rank candidates by preference, and votes are counted in rounds.
+This method can be applied to primary or general elections for local offices, allowing for the elimination of separate primary or runoff elections.
 The bill also outlines the rules for counting votes and determining winners in both single and multi-office elections, ensuring that the process is efficient and transparent.

 Additionally, the bill amends existing sections related to municipal council elections and nonpartisan elections to incorporate the instant runoff voting method.
 Specifically, it allows municipalities to adopt this method for nominating candidates and determining election results.
-The amendments clarify the application of majority vote determination in elections conducted under the instant runoff voting method.
-The bill is set to take effect upon approval by the Governor, aiming to modernize the electoral process in South Carolina and enhance voter engagement.
+The amendments clarify the procedures for conducting elections under this new voting system and ensure that the State Election Commission establishes regulations for its administration.
+The bill will take effect upon approval by the Governor.

 Statutes affected: